Realism is NOT About the Details: Video Resources & Project Information

 or the heart sprinkles on a doughnut

-And because we love these little details, we jump in right away, coloring the fun stuff first.
+And because we love details, we jump in right away, coloring the fun stuff first.

 The quality of your coloring always suffers when you color from the top down.